A DMD 5620 Terminal Emulator

 It is completely agnostic about where input characters come from and output characters go to, so it is up to the application that uses the library to provide some form of connection (e.g., using the Telnet protocol or a direct serial link).
 It likewise does not provide any graphics code—it just gives a view into the video RAM, and the implementing application must do its own drawing.

-The core library source code is on GitHub here:
+The core library source code is on my Forgejo git repository here:

 It requires Rust 1.31 or later to compile, but should compile cleanly on any platform that supports Rust and the Rust libc crate.